reframe-hpc/reframe/started/README.md

 Finally, ReFrame ships with a set of example regression tests that lie in the `examples/` directory.
 These examples are slightly simplified examples of real regression tests we run at CSCS.
 You can use them as a starting point for your tests.
+For a small subset of those examples, please refer to the [examples section](/examples).